 "Well, you couldn't have a better one," said one of the ministers.

-"'Matter enough, chile!
-I'm groanin' to think o' my poor children: they don't know where I be, an' I don't know where they be; they looks up at the stars, an' I looks up at the stars, but I can't tell where they be.
+“She'd groan an' groan, an' says I to her, 'Mammy, what makes you groan so?' an' she'd say, 'Matter enough, chile!
+I'm groanin' to think o' my poor children: They don't know where I be, an' I don't know where they be; they looks up at the stars, an' I looks up at the stars, but I can't tell where they be.

 "'Now,' she said, 'chile, when you're grown up, you may be sold away from your mother an' all your ole friends, an' have great troubles come on ye; an' when you has these troubles come on ye, ye jes' go to God, an' He'll help ye.'